 You’ll have to make sure you’re not infringing someone else that came before you though, which can be difficult.

 For more on common law trademark rights – here’s a great resource.

 Now let’s help you better understand trademarks at a state and federal level.

-Then, I will share the top 3 advantages to trademarks.
+Then, I will share the top trademark benefits.

 State Trademarks (we recommend federal)